First Published 28 Aug 2024 Last Updated 16 Nov 2024 Difficulty level: Easy

-See the separate article on the Modern Chart Improvements feature which is expected to be rolled out to current channel users in early-mid September as an update to version 2408 build 17928.20014.
+See the separate article on the Modern Chart Improvements feature which was rolled out to current channel users in late September with version 2409 build 18025.20104.

-This article describes the new Monaco SQL Editor which may be rolled out to the Current Channel with version 2409, though certain features are still being worked on.
+This article describes the new Monaco SQL Editor which is being rolled out to current channel users with version 2410 build 18129.20116 which was released on 28 October, though certain features are still being worked on.

 The Monaco SQL Editor is the code editor from Visual Studio Code which has been adapted for Access.
 It has standard IDE functionality such as syntax highlighting, IntelliSense and autocomplete.
 The most obvious change is the use of color for different sections of the query SQL.